phatcher/NCheck/README.md

 ### Managing Object Identity

-For complex object graphs it may not be necessary to compare all properties, but to just ensure than the identity of the expected and candidate entities are the same.
+For complex object graphs it may not be necessary, or useful (think about cyclic references) to compare all properties, but to just ensure than the identity of the expected and candidate entities are the same.
 To this end the library supports the idea of an identity checker via IIdentityChecker which allows the developer to implement a domain-specific checker.

 Say we have an interface in our domain model IIdentifiable as follows, with a sample usage